ramziay/ADF/dp-200-07_instructions.md

     > NOTE: Data Flow clusters take 5-7 minutes to warm up.
 ### Task 2: Adding a Data Source

 1. **Add an ADLS source** Double click on the Mapping Data Flow object in the canvas.
-Click on the Add Source button in the Data Flow canvas.
+Under Settings TAB, Click new for DataFlow DropDown.
 In the **Source dataset** dropdown, select your **ADLSG2** dataset used in your Copy activity

     ![Adding a Source to a Mapping Data Flow in Azure Data Factory](Linked_Image_Files/M07-E03-T02-img01.png)